 While the aggregate output fuzzy set covers a range from 0% though 30%, the defuzzified value

 is between 5% and 25%.
 These limits correspond to the centroids of the

 generous membership functions,

 The fuzzy inference diagram is the composite of all the smaller diagrams presented so far in this section.
 It simultaneously displays all parts of the fuzzy inference process you have examined.
 Information flows through the fuzzy inference diagram as shown in the following figure.

-In this figure, the flow proceeds up from the inputs in the lower left, then across each row, or rule, and then down the rule outputs to finish in the lower right.
+In this figure, the flow proceeds up from the inputs in the lower left, across each row, and then down the rule outputs in the lower right.
 This compact flow shows everything at once, from linguistic variable fuzzification all the way through defuzzification of the aggregate output.

 The following figure shows the actual full-size fuzzy inference diagram.
-There is a lot to see in a fuzzy inference diagram, but after you become accustomed to it, you can learn a lot about a system very quickly.
-For instance, from this diagram with these particular inputs, you can easily see that the implication method is truncation with the min function.
-The max function is being used for the fuzzy OR operation.
-Rule 3 (the bottom-most row in the diagram shown previously) is having the strongest influence on the output. and so on.
-The Rule Viewer described in The Rule Viewer is a MATLAB® implementation of the fuzzy inference diagram.
+Using a fuzzy inference diagram, you can learn a lot about how the system operates.
+For instance, for the particular inputs in this diagram, you can see that the implication method is truncation with the min function.
+The max function is used for the fuzzy OR operation.
+Rule 3 (the bottom-most row in the diagram shown previously) has the strongest influence on the output.
+The Rule Viewer described in The Rule Viewer is an implementation of the fuzzy inference diagram.